 Society's march of progress has been locked to our understanding of the way materials work and to what degree we can control these properties for new applications.
 The Centre for the Physics of Materials (CPM) brings together world class research groups here at McGill to advance our fundamental understanding of the physical processes responsible for material properties, and apply these properties to create new technologies useful for society.

 CPM is part of the Regroupement Québécois sur les Matériaux de Pointe (RQMP), which encompasses researchers at the Université de Montréal, École Polytechnique, Université de Sherbrooke, and McGill.
-The current Director of CPM is Prof. David Cooke.
+The current co-Directors of CPM are Prof. Tami Pereg-Barnea and Prof. Bradley Siwick.

 The Centre gratefully acknowledges funding from the Fonds de Recherche du Québec - Nature et Technologies (FRQNT), McGill Office of the Vice-Principal (Research and Innovation) and McGill Faculty of Science.